Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 ## Points to Note:
 1. Make sure to use Python version 3.9 or above.
 2. Signature fieldtypes (such as in custom extraction model version 4.0) are not supported in Content Understanding yet.
 Thus, during migration, these signature fields will be ignored when creating the analyzer.
-3. When training a model with a CU dataset, the content of the documents will be retained in the CU model metadata under CU service storage, for reference.
+3. When training a model with a CU dataset, the content of the documents will be retained in the CU model metadata, under CU service storage specifically.
 This is different from how it is in DI.
 4. All the data conversion will be for Content Understanding preview.2 version only.